Prewriting Activities For Preschoolers

 Progress with different types of lines as your child gains more control.
 (I suggest beginning with “t,” “L,” “E,” and “H.”)

-What activities have helped your kids strengthen prewriting skills?
+What prewriting activities have helped your kids strengthen their skills?

 Caroline is a wife, homeschooling momma to two undeserved blessings, writer, former public school teacher, and picture book fanatic.
 She blogs at Under God’s Mighty Hand with book reviews, homeschooling activities and printables, modifications for kids with special needs, and faith and family posts.
 She also contributes monthly to three other team blogs and loves to chat on Twitter and spend “homeschool planning time” on Pinterest. :)